hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [10:00:25](#Fuq1NT2il-7KKGiT123BieL1ivAAhJYWH6_PfYMh-RI) <planetsizecpu (Jose Luis)>:
 With today's automatic build, Red 0.6.6 for Windows built 28-May-2025/4:36:02+02:00  commit #8905efb my game shows a strange behavior, it seems related to unview that freezes the game on the Splash screen, when click on the start button.
 I removed unview and forced the user to manually close that window, then the game runs as normal.

 I tested on older versions of Red, unview not only closes the window, but also returns control to the next sentence.
-That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a prudent while. Ì†ΩÌ∏Å
+That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a prudent while. üòÅ

 [10:01:49](#30B9c8IABuvlFzzuEb9DZRAiqTqLAK2MGpqZnz7XCbs) <planetsizecpu (Jose Luis)>:
 * With today's automatic build, `Red 0.6.6 for Windows built 28-May-2025/4:36:02+02:00  commit #8905efb` my game shows a strange behavior, it seems related to `unview` that freezes the game on the Splash screen, when click on the start button.
 I removed `unview` and forced the user to manually close that window, then the game runs as normal.

 I tested on older versions of Red, `unview` not only closes the window, but also returns control to the next sentence.
-That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a prudent while. Ì†ΩÌ∏Å
+That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a prudent while. üòÅ

 [11:50:27](#8xFzn_0A-xLJ5GF3LksySjsXxpOKudL5X2-qLkUB9XY) <GiuseppeChillemi (GiuseppeChillemi)>:
 qtxie: